 As part of this project, young adults from the RISE urban planning program worked with professional writers, filmmakers and photographers to collect both written and visual interviews of residents, business owners, and city workers about their personal experiences before, during and after the storm to assess what steps can be taken to make the Rockaway community more resilient to future storms.

-A few weeks later, the RISE students went to Harvard University's Graduate Program for Urban Planning to present the film to a panel of experts focused on rebuilding and planning efforts in NYC.
+Later that year, RISE students were invited to screen the film to Harvard University's Graduate Urban Planning Program & Loeb Fellows panel of experts focused on rebuilding and planning efforts in NYC.

-Many of the students written stories are published in "The Rockaways" a book published by Concord Press about the aftermath of Storm Sandy.
+Many of the students written works were also published in"The Rockaways" a book published by Hamilton Fish and Concord Free Press about the aftermath of Storm Sandy.